 721 Pleasant St, St Joseph

-Take time to sit and breathe in the rich scents of fall at this family-owned and operated artisanal producer of estate grown wines.
-Come pick your own apples or grapes in Sept.-Oct.
-Taste award-winning wines year round.
+Take time to sit and breathe in the rich scents of fall at this family-owned and operated artisanal producer of estate-grown wines.
+Come pick apples or grapes in September and October.
+Taste award-winning wines year-round.
 A Harvest Festival in mid-September and home winemaking events make this a popular fall destination.

-After a relaxing afternoon, head north 20 minutes to St. Joseph and enjoy dinner at one of the area's many restaurants before watching the sun set from Lake Bluff Park or nearby beaches and resting at a nearby hotel, B&B or cottage.
+After a relaxing afternoon, head north 20 minutes to St. Joseph and enjoy dinner at one of the area's many restaurants before watching the sunset from Lake Bluff Park or one of the nearby beaches.
+Rest up at one of our nearby lodgings for another colorful day exploring tomorrow.

 533 East Lemon Creek Rd., Berrien Springs